Green Infrastructure & Green Networks

 This website also contains a variety of links on the economic valuation of ecosytem services and the natural environment and local economic development.
 The following links relate specifically to green infrastructure.

-Defra and Natural England have funded a review of green Infrastructure’s contribution to economic growth.
+• Defra and Natural England have funded a review from eftec and Sheffield Hallam University of Green Infrastructure’s contribution to economic growth.
 This has shown that investment in multi-functional green space or green infrastructure encourages inward investment and can attract increased visitor spending at a local level.
 It can also benefit national economic growth by helping reduce flood risk, improve air quality and provide health benefits.

 Green infrastructure and health